cangjie-bot/cangjie_docs/docs/dev-guide/source_en/collections/collection_arraylist.md

 # ArrayList

-To use the ArrayList type, you need to import the collection package:
+We need to import the collection package to use the ArrayList type:

 <!-- run -->